Steve Carra

-Steve Carra is an American far right politician serving as a member of the Michigan House of Representatives from the 59th district.
-Elected in November 2020, he assumed office on January 1, 2021.
+Stephen Carra is an American politician serving as a member of the Michigan House of Representatives since 2021, currently representing the 36th district.
+He is a member of the Republican Party.

 Early life and education

 Carra was born and raised in Southwest Michigan.
 After graduating from Portage Northern High School, Carra earned a Bachelor of Arts degree in economics and political science from Western Michigan University.

 Career

 For three years, Carra worked in the office of State Representative Steve Johnson.
 He was also a research assistant at the Acton Institute.